atlassian-archive/dataschool/dataschool/_chapters/data-governance/what-database-to-use.md

 #### Cons

 Users can often run into concurrency issues with Redshift if it isn’t set up properly or if there are high volumes of queries from many people in an organization accessing the database.
-Ongoing maintenance may need to be required with Redshift to resize clusters, define sort keys, and vacuuming data.
+Ongoing maintenance may be required with Redshift to resize clusters, define sort keys, and vacuuming data.
 Like many AWS services there are many ways to customize your configuration with workload management, compression, and partitioning.
 But these advanced features are not very out of the box.
 So although it is powerful it may require a dedicated resource from your data engineering team.

 ### Google BigQuery